JoshGrant5/portfolio/README.md

 Thanks for checking out my portfolio!

 You can view the site at https://www.joshgrant.ca/.
 Take a look at my past projects, get to know me a bit, download my resume, and please feel free to contact me with any inquiries.
-I'd be happy to connect and chat.
+I'd be happy to connect and chat!

 Built with React, react-spring, react-lazy-load-image-component, scss, and Material UI.